-This brand new pass will be released in April, 2016.
 This pass covers Narita airport, Greater Tokyo, Gala Yuzawa, Nikko, whole part of Tohoku region, Hakodate, Otaru, Noboribetsu, Lake Toya and Sapporo.
 You also may use this pass to get Lake Kawaguchi and Hakone even though this pass covers these trips partially.
 You cannot use this pass to get central, northern and eastern Hokkaido, such as Furano, Asahikawa, Shiretoko, Kushiro.
-Japan Rail Pass (a.k.a.
-JR Pass) is better choice if you intend to visit these places.
+JR Pass is better choice if you intend to visit these places.

-In this post, I would like to show you the detail of this pass.
-And I show you some sample rate and compare the pass value and single fares.
-You may find this suits your plan or not.
+In this post, I would like to share the information of this pass with you.
+And I will show you some sample rate and compare the pass value and single fares.
+You may find that JR East-South Hokkaido Rail Pass suits your plan or not.

 - 1 Prices and valid period

 - 3 Valid trains and lines

 - 4 Compare single fare and JR East-South Hokkaido Rail Pass

 - 4.2 Trip from Tokyo to Sapporo